Welcome to my unbiased review of Click Clone Cash created by a guy named Josh Owens.

 I’ve also heard on the grapevine that CCC has been duplicated – going by the names of Click Clone Click, Quick Clone Cash and Quick Home Cash.

 Even Josh Owens himself hides behind other identities of either Tim or Ted Atkinson.

 So who knows how many more rehashed duds and fabricated names he’s likely to invent for himself in the future.

 All I can say is steer WELL clear of this dud.

 Final Verdict: (Scam) Not Recommended.

-But searching for a 100% legitimate way of earning passive affiliate income with your own niche website – then here’s my #1 free affiliate training pick below…
+But searching for a legitimate way of earning a full-time passive income with your own niche website – then here’s my #1 free affiliate training pick below…

 What is Click Clone Cash All About?

 According to joker-man Josh, Click Clone Cash is a zero-click ‘Done For You’ “free system” that will start making you $100K per month from today.